Gal-E/ID1545/docs/README.md

 <div id="brainstorm">
   <h3 id="briefEx" class="headline">Enhancing the connection between a human and a smart device</h3>
   <div class="description">
-    To start off the course we received a design brief.
+    At the start off this course we received the design brief to add value to a wheelchair by designing and prototyping an IoT solution.
 We began by investigating the challenges and opportunities that currently exist in wheel chair use, so we could understand what could be gained by creating a connected wheel chair.
-    Our research began online and continues to interviews with two Physiotherapists and an occupational therapist student that volenteers with wheelchair users.
+    Through online research and interviews with two [hysiotherapists and an occupational therapist student that volenteers with wheelchair users, we increased our understanding of the problem scenario and came to the following design challenge:
     <br><br>
    <h5> "While the population of wheelchair users is growing worldwide, it becomes urgent to design supportive
 technologies that fit their needs.
 We aim to develop products for improvement of the wheelchair users’ wellbeing.
 This design is a connected product that collects